The following is a sneak preview of Tainted Moonlight, book one of the series! Enjoy!

 Korban yanked the blanket down and saw his friend’s grin widen as he spotted the now useless tire cover lying beside him.
 “I see you had a good time last night.”

-“Good morning to you too, Alex,” Korban rolled his eyes, unable to think up a witty response this early in the morning.
+“Good morning to you too, Alex,” Korban said, and rolled his eyes, unable to think up a witty response this early in the morning.
 He would get him back after breakfast.

 Alex carefully picked up the scrap metal and frowned.
 “I don’t see what everyone’s problem is with werewolves.
 Maybe they have expensive rims to protect?”